Sport in Victoria: Netball

 Netball is recognised as the largest female participation sport in Australia.
 In Victoria there are in excess of 105,000 registered participants, which does not include the tens of thousands of school children that participate in school netball programs annually.

 Approximately 240 associations/groups affiliate with Netball Victoria on an annual basis.
 Affiliation provides access to netball events, programs and services as well as a pathway to State, National and International representation.
 Associations are geographically grouped into one of the 20 Regions, and then Regions are grouped into one of six Zones.
 96% of the Netball Victoria membership is female.
 55% of the membership resides in regional Victoria with the remaining 45% in the metropolitan suburbs in and around Melbourne.
 62% of the Netball Victoria membership is aged seventeen (17) and under, with the majority of the remaining participants aged between eighteen and fifty.
-Victoria has two teams in the national Super Netball competition, the Melbourne Vixens and Collingwood Magpies.
+Victoria has two teams in the national Super Netball competition, the Melbourne Vixens and the Melbourne Mavericks.